JonothorDarry/Nothingness/README.md

 # Nothingness
 Some algorithm visualizations, mostly related to number theory.

-As heroku dyno suffers from symptoms of being dead, here is the new link - https://nothingness.onrender.com/
+As heroku dyno suffers from symptoms of being dead, and Render doesn't work either, here is the new link - https://jonothordarry.pythonanywhere.com/

 ## Shortcomings of applications visualizing algorithms I've seen:
  1) They have an absurd amount of pop-ups I never ever read.